Nightvision / Infrared Security Cameras

-Times are changing and there has been a significant breakthrough in night vision with the introduction of Exir or Matrix ir’s.
-Hikvision pioneered this type of technology and we at central jersey security cameras noticed a tremendous difference in the quality of the picture at night.
-Below is a description of the new Exir as explained by Hikvision.
+Times are changing and there has been a significant breakthrough in night vision with the introduction of EXIR or Matrix IR’s.
+Hikvision pioneered this type of technology and we at Central Jersey Security Cameras/Jersey Security Solutions noticed a tremendous difference in the quality of the picture at night.
+Below is a description of the new EXIR as explained by Hikvision.

 These cameras incorporate Hikvision’s EXIR infrared array technology to provide best-in-breed illuminators for any zero-dark environment – indoors or out.
 Compared to conventional IR cameras, Hikvision’s high-performance EXIR series delivers the most advanced levels of night-time surveillance available on the market today.

 These EXIR cameras provide a highly-efficient light source and enhanced LED light strength.
 By employing the most advanced thin-film and light-emitting technology, this series provides up-to 30% more illuminant efficiency over traditional LED array technology.
 Furthermore, the EXIR series even provides a 40% light-extraction rate improvement when compared to traditional models, resulting in stronger light for long-range visibility usage.